mac-a-r0ni/crux-xfce4/README.md

    ```bash
    sudo prt-get depinst xfce4
    ```
-   Please note, it's the bare minimum, and does not contain any gvfs ports or a terminal, or any other plugin.
+   Please note, it's the bare minimum, and does not contain any gvfs ports, or any other plugins.
 You will need to then build any extra ports you would like.
 4. As of **xfce4-whiskermenu-plugin-2.8.0** it requires **elogind** and **accountsservice** ports.
 You do not need to enable elogind, but it's required for installation.
 5. **mousepad** dependency has changed from **gtksourceview** to **gtksourceview4**, new installs are not effected, but existing installs will need re-building.